Ape12b/OMSCS_7641_Assignment1/README.md

 ## Description

 This dataset provides information on New York houses, offering valuable insights into the real estate market in the region.
 It includes details such as broker titles, house types, prices, number of bedrooms and bathrooms, property square footage, addresses, state, administrative and local areas, street names, and geographical coordinates.

+I chose this dataset as I live in New York and I have personally struggled with finding affordable housing here.
+This gives me a chance to undesratand the driving forces behind the prices in the New York real estate market.

 ## Key Features